Post Reply Post Thread

 -- You may already use and know it: This was my reason.
 I’ve been using Solaris since the SunOS days.
 I don’t want to set up a separate Linux box just for one application.
 I just list the remaining reasons so I don’t look too biased.
 They are cool, but I don’t really know if Linux can do any of the stuff that follows or not.

 -- Fault Management.
 Another consideration if you want to run an industrial-strength high-availability server is fault management.
-When running on AMD hardware, Solaris can monitor CPU, Memory, Northbridge chipset, and other hardware.
+When running on AMD or Intel Xenon hardware, Solaris can monitor CPU, Memory, Northbridge chipset, and other hardware.
 While these features are mainly designed for multiple-blade server farms, they’ll run on any AMD hardware: http://www.opensolaris.org/os/community/fm/

 3) How to run Linux applications on a Solaris machine